PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 let report = powerbi.embed(reportContainer, config);

-When you embed a report with code like this which sets the **language** property of the **localeSettings** object, the metadata translations and report label translations will work as expected.
+When you embed a report with a **config** object like this which sets the **language** property of the **localeSettings** object, the metadata translations and report label translations will work as expected.
 However, there is one additional step required to filter the **Languages** table to select the appropriate language for the current user.

-While you embed a report which loads using a bookmark, the use of bookmarks is not required as it is with reports in the Power BI Service.
-Instead, you can apply a filter on the **Languages** table using the Power BI JavaScript API.
+While it's possible to apply a bookmark to an embedded a report, the use of bookmarks is not required as it is when loading reports for users in the Power BI Service.
+Instead, you can just apply a filter directly on the **Languages** table as the report loads using the Power BI JavaScript API.
+There is no need to add bookmarks for filtering the **Languages** table if you only intend to use a report using Power BI embedding.

 The recommended way to apply a filtering during the loading process of an embedded report is to register an event handler for the **loaded**